SergiosKar/SergiosKar.github.io/_posts/2018-07-15-Neural_Network_from_scratch.md

 ---
 layout: post
-title: Neural Network from scratch (part 1)
+title: Neural Network from scratch-part 1
 summary: How to buld a neural network library using C++ and OpenCL
 featured-img: nn
 ---